LIFE ON CAMPUS

 What are the standard bed sizes?

-In the traditional residence hall, suites and the Legacy Park apartments, the bed is a regular twin bed.
-Residential Life provides a limited number of extra long mattress that can be requested by contacting our office at (318) 257-4038 several weeks before Fall move in.
+In the traditional residence hall (Adams, Aswell, Dudley and Graham), the bed is a regular twin bed.
+Legacy Park apartments, Potts Suites, Robinson Suites, Richardson and Cottingham halls all have Twin XL beds.
+Residential Life provides a limited number of extra long mattress that can be requested by contacting our office at 318.257.4038 several weeks before Fall move in.
 Students requesting an extra long mattress must be at least six foot and four inches and provide a copy of their driver’s license to verify.
-In University Park and Park Place apartments, the bed is a standard full size, except in the freshmen apartments on the first floor where two students reside per room.
-These locations have twin loftable beds.
+In University Park and Park Place apartments, the bed is a standard full size.

 What furniture is included?